dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 The configuration created by `ConfigureAppConfiguration` is available at [HostBuilderContext.Configuration](xref:Microsoft.Extensions.Hosting.HostBuilderContext.Configuration*) for subsequent operations and as a service from DI.
 The host configuration is also added to the app configuration.

-For more information, see [Configuration in ASP.NET Core](xref:fundamentals/configuration/index).
+For more information, see <xref:fundamentals/configuration/index>.

 ## Settings for all app types

 This section lists host settings that apply to both HTTP and non-HTTP workloads.
 By default, environment variables used to configure these settings can have a `DOTNET_` or `ASPNETCORE_` prefix, which appear in the following list of settings as the `{PREFIX_}` placeholder.
-For more information, see the [Default builder settings](#default-builder-settings) section.
+For more information, see the [Default builder settings](#default-builder-settings) section and [Configuration: Environment variables](xref:fundamentals/configuration/index#environment-variables).

 <!-- In the following sections, two spaces at end of line are used to force line breaks in the rendered page. -->